Site Summary

 10. "We can kick you out anytime we want."("problem" patients are often discharged without following proper procedure)

-Many serious health problems and fatalities have resulted from instances of nursing home abuse.
-If you suspect that your family member may be the victim of nursing home abuse immediate action can prevent any further tragedies from occurring.
-The problem should be brought to the attention of the nursing home, and if problems do not cease then government and legal assistance is available.
-Contacting your state attorney general's office to report abuse and using private attorneys can bring the matter to light and to justice.
-If you have any questions regarding nursing home abuse, please contact us.
+Many serious health problems and deaths have occurred because of nursing home abuse.
+If you suspect that your family member may be the victim of nursing home abuse immediate action can save any further tragedies from happening.
+The problem should be brought to the attention of the nursing home, and if problems do not cease than government assistance and legal assistance is available.
+Contacting your state attorney general’s office to report abuse and using private attorneys can bring the matter to light and to justice.
+If you have any questions regarding the abuse of a family member in a nursing home, please contact us.